The international pilgrimage is the main activities of the Pilgrims of St Francis.

 This movement exists in seven European countries.
 The pilgrimage consists of a walk of nine days during which we try to live according to the values of St. Francis of Assisi and St Clare, and to use that time as a model for our lives.

-The international pilgrimage takes place in a different country each year and this next summer, 2018, it will take place in Northern Spain (Picos region).
-The route will start at Comillas and end in Santa Torribio de Llebana.
-More details will be available in early January
+The international pilgrimage takes place in a different country each year and this next summer, 2019, it will take place in Germany (Near the confluence of the Rhine and the Lahn).
+The route will start and end in Lahnstein.
+More details are available on the separate page Pilgrimage 2019

 Pilgrimages are planned by volunteers who may not know the region where it will take place.
 The distances are covered each day are between 10 to 15 km on average, walking on footpaths, as far as possible, avoiding the main roads.
 There are also groups, called Centre groups with the same accommodation all week.
 These are designed for elderly people or people with physical problems, or for families with small children.